 The baseline service obligation is four years on active duty.
 If you get selected to become a pilot that commitment will go up significantly as the current service commitment is 10 years from the date you graduate from pilot training, which typically lasts about a year.

-Air Force ROTC Highly Desirable Majors
+Air Force ROTC Criticality Ratings for College Majors

 Students pursuing a technical major or foreign language major in the following categories will receive preference in the selection process, with 80% of the scholarships dedicated to students pursuing these degrees.
 We’ve seen this hold true in the last few AFROTC boards.